zzzprojects/learn-orm/tutorials/architecture/inversion-of-control/invert-the-control-using-dependency-injection.md

 # Invert the Control using Dependency Injection

-Dependency Injection (DI) is a software design pattern, which is used for achieving Inversion of Control (IoC) between classes and their dependencies.
+Dependency Injection (DI) is a software design pattern used to achieve Inversion of Control (IoC) between classes and their dependencies.

-You can take advantage of dependency injection to pass an instance of a concrete logger class using constructor injection as shown below.
+You can take advantage of dependency injection to pass an instance of a concrete logger class using constructor injection, as shown below.

 ```csharp
 using System;